alextselegidis/easyappointments-wordpress/README.md

 ### Connecting Easy!Appointments with WordPress

-Install and activate the plugin and navigate to `Settings > Easy!Appointments` menu of the WordPress admin section.
+Install and activate the plugin and navigate to `Easy!Appointments` menu of the WordPress admin section.
-Create a new Easy!Appointments installation or connect to an existing one by providing the preferred URL and destination path in the page form.
+Connect to an existing Easy!Appointments installation by providing the preferred URL in the page form.
 Once a connection is established you'll be able to include the booking form in your pages.

 ### Include Booking in your Pages